 Treatment: Supportive care such as fluid and nutritional support.

 A rare but highly lethal viral infection caused by a herpes virus known as Su-HV1.
 The primary mode of transmission is from contact with infected pigs; however, it is also possible for cats to become infected after consuming infected rodents.
+The virus is still endemic in Asia, Africa, Latin America, Eastern and Southeastern Europe.

 - Behavioural changes